squidsoftwaresystems/chameleon/README.md

 Please use the tests by running `pytest` and check your python types by running `mypy .`

+Running `pytest --pdb` also gives you access to the debugger

 ### Adding new packages
 1. Add it to `requirements.txt` by putting output of `pip freeze` into `requirements.txt`.
 On Linux/MacOS, it is easiest to do `pip freeze > requirements.txt`
 2. If you pull and the code has updated `requirements.txt`, you will need to install the new packages: `pip install -r requirements.txt`